The Camposanto, very much endangered

 The camposanto or cemetery was, of course, a given in the simbahan complex and in the early part of the Spanish colonization era, these were located in the churchyard, usually adjoining the church.
 It was only later in the 18th century, in the year 1787, that King Charles VI of Spain, for reasons of hygiene, decreed that these should now be located a good distance from the church.

 Colonial era cemeteries are one of the most endangered and often neglected heritage structures in the country today unlike the simbahan where a restoration and preservation program is in place.
-Except maybe for that in Tobaco City in Albay, Paco Park in Manila and to some extent, one or two in Iloilo like San Joaquin (pictured above), the rest are in a bad and disorganized state.
+Except maybe for that in Tabaco City in Albay, Paco Park in Manila and to some extent, one or two in Iloilo like San Joaquin (pictured above), the rest are in a bad and disorganized state.

 Many are crumbling, with usually the funerary chapel missing or was demolished.
 If the walls are still existing, these are usually in ruins or what remains are the thick foundations of the archway.
 In many areas that I’ve visited, not a single trace of the camposanto is left.